Maintaining Profitability in a Price-Sensitive Market

 Marketing Efficiency

-Ad prices only seem to be going up, which makes ROAS a constant challenge for marketers and another area where profitability can take a hit.
-While the deprecation of all cookies was kicked down the pike, brands should still prepare their identity-based marketing strategy in case of signal loss to future-proof their business.
+ChartAd prices only seem to be going up, which makes ROAS a constant challenge for marketers and another area where profitability can take a hit.
+Brands should prepare their identity-based marketing strategy.
+Even though cookie deprecation was delayed, signal loss can still happen down the line.
+Planning now will help future-proof the business.

 To maximize marketing efficiency, keep in mind these key areas:

-- Utilize your own first-party customer data.
+• Utilize your own first-party customer data.
 This is your strongest marketing asset – especially as privacy concerns and changes arise.

-- Shorten the algorithm learning phase.
+• Shorten the algorithm learning phase.
 Typically, it takes about a week for a brand’s ads to exit the learning phase, depending on things like ad budget, audience size, and the number of ads.
 This can potentially waste budget without much return.
 By understanding exactly who your target audience is and starting with a defined set of parameters, you can reduce the time it takes for the algorithm to find the right customers to make your ads effective.

-- Brands are well aware of the power personalization can have on ad performance.
+• Brands are well aware of the power personalization can have on ad performance.
 However, some are still lacking the actionable insights needed to make meaningful changes to their personalization strategy.
 With the right analytics in place, you’ll be able to easily understand how customer cohorts differ and personalize based on things like product preferences, channel preferences, lifecycle stage, and more.

 Make marketing campaigns work as efficiently as possible, for a better chance at maintaining profitable growth.